trizen/raku-rosettacode/programming_tasks/M/Monads/Maybe_monad.md

 $monad is both an Int **and** a Str.
 It exists in a sort-of quantum state where what-it-is depends on how-it-is-used.
-Bolting on some 'Monad' type to do this will only *remove* functionality that Perl 6 already has.
+Bolting on some 'Monad' type to do this will only *remove* functionality that Raku already has.